 His heart stopped for a moment, and he stared at her in terror.
 "You... didn't?" he asked in almost a whisper.

 "No..." she answered.
 "I didn't... and I don't think others will, either."

 Flabbergasted, TK stood up, staring off into space.
-This was a first for him; someone did not like his writing, and it was someone whose opinion he valued greatly.
+He was used to criticism, but with a project as close to his heart as this, it shocked him to his core.
 He stiffly walked to the window and stared out at the darkening sky. "...Why?" he asked quietly.

 TK sighed.
-"My publisher said that if I was going to write a sequel to the first one, I had to make it more dynamic," he explained.
-"He said I should find a way to surprise the readers... keep them glued to the story..."
+"My publisher said that if I was going to write a sequel, I had to make it more dynamic," he explained.
+"He said I should surprise the readers... keep them glued to the story..."

-"This is NOT the way to do that," she retorted.
+"This ISN'T the way to do that," she retorted.
 "Nobody likes sudden changes like this!"
-She accentuated her point by slamming the papers back on the desk.
+She slammed the papers back on the desk, accentuated her point.
 "I know how your fans think; I work with them all the time!
-You have too many freak changes to be taken seriously...
+It's too different than before...
 They'll hate it."

 TK remained silent.
 She hung her head.
-"Not only that, but if you publish this, you're going to hurt your friends' feelings...
-You rearranged what they went through... toyed with their feelings..."
+"Not only that, but if you publish this, you're gonna hurt your friends' feelings...
+You changed what they went through... changed their personalities..."
 She looked up at him again.
-"And most of all, you kept..."
+"And most of all, you kept—"

 Kari frowned.
 "You can't... or you won't?" she asked.

 "Does that really make a difference?"
 TK scoffed.